Opla/opla-v2/README.md

 ### Development

-Opla is made of a frontend and a backend.
+Opla is framed of a frontend and a backend.
 For details about development in each of those, please see [front/README.md](front/README.md) and [backend/README.md](backend/README.md).

 ## How to install